An official website of the State of Oregon

 The Oregon Health Authority (OHA) Public Health Division supports many programs that promote safe living among Oregonians.
 These public health concerns can affect all Oregonians from children to adults.
 Our Injury and Violence Prevention Section is working together to help prevent violence, injury and suicide.

-The Public Health Division examines data to identify prevention strategies, plan interventions and evaluate outcomes.
+The Public Health Division examines and publishes public-facing data to identify prevention strategies, plan interventions and evaluate outcomes.

 Oregon's Falls Prevention Program aims to reduce senior falls by linking clinical practice to evidence-based falls prevention programs in the community.